-A small project as Dummy Dojo.
-The gameplay revolved around feeding Carl the Sumo a variety of food.
+A small first project to learn more about app development and deployment.
+The gameplay revolves around feeding Carl the Sumo a variety of food from a conveyor belt.

-I worked on this project with the help of freelance artists/musicians.
-I learned a lot about different aspects of what goes into making a fully fleshed out game.
+I worked on this roguelite bullet hell that would be inspired by Binding of Isaac.
+This is what I consider the first time I learned about what goes into making a more fleshed out game.

-The original idea was to create a VR tennis game, but it ended up becoming a game where you swing a giant paddle to destroy a variety of objects coming at you.
-Basically the same thing...
+The original idea was to create a VR tennis game, but it ended up becoming a game where you swing a giant paddle to destroy different objects coming at you.
+Made for my senior project.